Steady-state $\mathit{GI}/\mathit{GI}/\mathit{n}$ queue in the Halfin-Whitt regime: Tightness and proof of Theorem Tightness and proof of Theorem 1

 \end{lemma}

 We will also use frequently the inequality

-which follows from the convexity of $f(x) \stackrel{\Delta}{=} x^r$, $r \geq 1$.
+which follows from the convexity of $f(x) \stackrel{\Delta}{=} x^r$, $r \geq1$.

-Before proceeding with the proof of Theorem\ \ref{tightc}, we establish two more auxiliary results.
-The first bounds the moments of the sum of $n$ i.i.d. zero-mean r.v. in terms of the moments of the individual r.v.s. and $n$, and is proven in \cite{W.60}.
+Before proceeding with the proof of Theorem \ref{tightc}, we establish two more auxiliary results.
+The first bounds the moments of the sum of $n$ i.i.d. zero-mean r.v. in terms of the moments of the individual r.v.s and $n$, and is proven in \cite{W60}. \begin{lemma} For all $r \geq2$, there exists $C_{r} < \infty$ (depending only on $r$) s.t. for all r.v. $X$ satisfying $\E[X] = 0$ and $\E[|X|^{r}] < \infty$, if $\lbrace X_i, i \geq1 \rbrace$ is a sequence of i.i.d. r.v.s distributed as $X$, then for all $k \geq1$,